poetix/aoc2024/README.md

-# aoc2024

-Solutions for AOC2024.
+# Advent of Code 2024

+This repository contains my solutions for the challenges in the [2024 Advent of Code](https://adventofcode.com/2024).

+This year I have decided to practice "modern" Java, using newer language features where appropriate.

 ## Day 1

+We are given numbers in two columns.
+In part 1, we need to sort the columns independently, then sum the absolute differences between the numbers in the left and right columns.

 I decided I wanted to sort list entries as they came in - but Java doesn't have a `SortedList` (because it would break the `List` contract, which says that the *n*th item by insertion order can be retrieved with `get(n)`).

-So as a first step I implemented a `SortedSequence` that uses a `TreeMap`, and keeps a count of repeated elements:
+So as a first step I implemented a `SortedSequence` that uses a `TreeMap` to keep unique elements in sorted order in the key-set, and keep a count of repeated elements:

 ```java
 public class SortedSequence<T> {